An enclosure, placed in a field for no apparent reason, captures the attention.

 Today, a long-standing mystery will be solved.
 I have stood at the Sibbald Viewpoint many times, over many years.
 It is always a beautiful view to the flat grasslands below the ridge, particularly when colors are enhanced by low, morning sun.

-I am determined to walk into the grassland area after I complete my hike of the Sibbald Flat Trail.
+I am determined to walk into the grassland area on completion of the hike on the Sibbald Flat Trail.
 Later in the day, I drive from Sibbald Lake, west on the Sibbald Creek Trail to the Powderface Trail junction and turn south for a short distance to park at a pullout near the bridge on the edge of the flat grassland.

 The mystery is solved!